 Basic Education Skills:

-To become a midwife you need to undertake a degree.
+To become a midwife you need to be DBS checked, so ensure that you are with CRB direct.
+Midwifery will also require you to have a degree.
 You end up with a BSc (Hons) in Midwifery.
 The degree covers all aspects of midwifery, both practical and academic and is a three year course.
 If you’re already a nurse you used to be able to do an 18 month top up course but they are phasing these out so they’re no longer available.

 To get onto the degree course you will need a certain number of credits.
 This is usually 2 or 3 A level grades at grade D or above, but each university will have it’s own criteria.
 You can get the entry requirements via an access course or an HND in a relevant area.
 If you have 5 GCSEs that helps, they especially look for a pass grade in maths and english.